sous-chefs/php/README.md

 - PEAR/PECL packages

 ### `php_pear_channel`
 [PEAR Channels](http://pear.php.net/manual/en/guide.users.commandline.channels.php) are alternative sources for PEAR packages.
-This LWRP provides and easy way to manage these channels.
+This resource provides and easy way to manage these channels.

 #### Actions
 - :discover: Initialize a channel from its server.